 An example of fraudulent behavior might be where a contractor promises to fix a roof, takes the money from the homeowner, delivers a couple of two-by-fours to the property, and then never shows up again.
 The contractor then files for bankruptcy listing the homeowner as a creditor on the petition.

-In this case, the homeowner would file a complaint in the bankruptcy court alleging the debt owed to them was acquired through fraud.
+In this case, the homeowner's lawyer would file a complaint in the bankruptcy court alleging the debt owed to them was acquired through fraud.
 Fraud in the contractor lying and promising to fix their roof when they never intended to do so.

 A creditor is not the only individual who can file an adversary proceeding.
 The Trustee who oversees the debtor's case can also object to the debtor's petition.
 Some examples of when a trustee would object include where property of value was transferred within a year before filing for bankruptcy or if the debtor was deceitful on their petition.

 For instance, imagine a debtor who 6 months prior to filing for relief transfers their house to their son for a nominal amount as to decrease the value of their assets.
-The trustee would file an adversary proceeding against the son to “unwind” the sale of property and theoretically access the equity in the home to satisfy the father’s creditors.At Marcotte Law Firm We Can Help
+The trustee would file an adversary proceeding against the son to "unwind" the sale of property and theoretically access the equity in the home to satisfy the father's creditors.Lowell Bankruptcy Lawyers at Marcotte Law Firm Can Help.

 The Bankruptcy code is complicated and riddled with traps for the unwary.
-Adversary proceedings are difficult and require a litigator who is well versed in courtroom rules, evidentiary rules, and the bankruptcy code.
+Adversary proceedings are difficult and require an attorney who is well versed in courtroom rules, evidentiary rules, and the bankruptcy code.
+If it's your money on the line, you want to hire a lawyer who has the experience necessary to get the results you deserve.
 Marcotte Law Firm has specialized attorneys who can help in defending or filing an adversary proceeding on your behalf.